Happy Diwali! It Is the Festival of Lights

 DHANTERAS ( DHANVANTARI TRAYODASHI):

-People Buys Gold and Other utensils on this day in the belief and hope of Good Fortune.
+People buy gold and Other utensils on this day in the belief and hope of Good Fortune.

 NARAKA CHATURDASHI :